Mernegar/Genetic-Variant-Classifications/README.md

 • Explore features in Genetic Variant with Python Matplotlib, Seaborn

-•  Standardized numerical features by StandardScalar too improve the performance of machine learning algorithms such as Logistic Regression and SVM
+• Standardized numerical features by StandardScalar to improve the performance of machine learning algorithms such as Logistic Regression and SVM

 • Mitigate overfitting and tuned hyper-parameters for Stochastic Gradient Descent and Random Forest models via GridSearchCV